Understand lookup field

 - Multi Select: The looked-up data will be displayed in a drop-down menu, and your users will be able to multiple values

 - Checkbox: The looked-up data will be displayed as checkboxes, and your users will be able to multiple values

 You can customize the manner in which the related form's records are displayed by your lookup field.
 You can have the lookup field display the data stored in one field of the related form, or from multiple fields.
 When you select multiple fields, you can define if any separator is to appear between the field values.
 Learn how

-The lookup field can display data from the following types of field: name, address, email, phone, single line, number, percent, currency, decimal, auto number, date, date-time, formula, users, ID, added user, modified user, added time, and modified time.
+The lookup field can display data from the following types of field: name, address, email, phone, single line, number, percent, currency, decimal, auto number, radio, drop down, date, date-time, formula, users, ID, added user, modified user, added time, and modified time.

 There can be instances where the data (in the related form) that a user wants to look up, is not present in it.
 Instead of making the user access the related form, then add the required data, and then look it up from your form, you can enable them to add records to the related forms via the lookup field itself.
 Learn how to enable this

 After enabling the Allow new entries property of the lookup field, below is what a user will experience upon accessing your form:

 - The Add New Entry option will be displayed by the lookup field as the last choice

 - Clicking or tapping it will open the related form in a pop-up window, where you can enter and submit the required data